Shimanoumi Kōyō: Makuuchi career

 Shimanoumi made his first appearance in the top division in May 2019 at the rank of maegashira 12.
 He struggled early in the tournament winning only two of his first six matches and by the end of day 9 he had a record of 4–5.
 In the second week of the basho he showed considerable improvement and won his last six bouts including wins over Yoshikaze, Kotoeko and Takarafuji.
 His 10–5 record saw him awarded the special prize for fighting spirit.
 Promoted to maegashira 6 for the July 2019 tournament he recorded an 8–7 result, securing his kachi-koshi with an uwatedashinage win over Aoiyama on day 14.
 He then found life in makuuchi more difficult, recording only one kachi-koshi in the next six tournaments, and he had fallen to the very bottom of the division at maegashira 17 by November 2020.
 He responded by mounting a challenge for the championship, sharing the lead with ōzeki Takakeishō with just a single loss after Day 12.
 He lost his final three matches to finish with an 11–4 record, but he received his second Fighting Spirit prize.

 Having been relegated to the jūryō division, Shimanoumi wrestled in this division for the whole of 2023.
 At the November tournament of that year, he faced Mitoryū in a match that lasted a total of 5 minutes and 57 seconds and was notably marked by a rare mizu-iri (water break), the first in the jūryō division in 24 years.

 Fighting style

 Shimanoumi has shown a preference for tsuki and oshi techniques which involve pushing and thrusting rather than grasping his opponent's mawashi or belt.
 His most common kimarite or winning move is oshidashi, the push-out.

 Personal life

 In December 2021 Shimanoumi announced his engagement to Sayaka Fukuzono, a former Takarazuka Revue singer who performed under the name of Chihana Amasaki and the eldest daughter of the late former sekiwake (and former head of the Izutsu stable) Sakahoko.
-They were married on 19 June 2022.
-The next month Shimanoumi changed his legal surname to Fukuzono.
+They were married on 19 June 2022 and welcomed a daughter in November 2023.
+In July 2022, Shimanoumi changed his legal surname to Fukuzono.